 Register for gifts

 It seems a little early to do this, but you’d be surprised at how many people want to buy you gifts way in advance, especially people who aren’t able to attend your wedding.
 Stumped on what to include on your registry besides the traditional wedding china and kitchen appliances?
 Pick out some items that you and your spouse-to-be can enjoy together that represent your interests.
 If you’re both outdoorsy, register for camping supplies.
 If you’re homebodies who love snuggling up together while watching a movie, think about adding a mini film projector to your registry.
 Love to travel?
-Ask for gift cards towards airfare or hotels.
+Ask for gift cards for airfare or hotels.

 Book your vendors